Article Topics

 By Marty Nemko

 When I was a teenager, I thought money was the answer.
-So, I took after-school jobs and tried to buy my way into contentment: clothes, nice car, fancy stereo.
+So, I took after-school jobs, and tried to buy my way into contentment: clothes, nice car.
 That didn’t do it.

-Next, I tried prestige: got a Ph.D. from Berkeley and became a professor.
+Next, I tried prestige: got a PhD from Berkeley, became a professor.
 But in my social science field, I often felt like an emperor with no clothes.
 So much social “science” is poorly substantiated, politically motivated theory.
 My students ate it up but I felt I was often feeding them ersatz food.

 I’ve been trying the values route: focusing on what did I most value: work.
 To that end, I decided to be a career counselor.
 I believed that helping people find right livelihood would make my life feel meaningful.
-But now, 26 years and 3,700 clients later, despite a 96 percent client satisfaction rate and the San Francisco Bay Guardian naming me “The Bay Area’s Best Career Coach,” that sometimes feels empty too.
-Nearly all my clients come away with a goal and action plan they're excited about but, too often, despite my best efforts to help them conquer procrastination, fail to execute their plan.Yes, I still love doing career coaching and have many successes but the life fully-led requires more.
+But now, 26 years and 4,000 clients later, despite a 96 percent client satisfaction rate and the San Francisco Bay Guardian naming me “The Bay Area’s Best Career Coach,” that feels a bit empty too.
+Some of my work, for example, helping people to make the most of their current job—feels good.
+That helps them live up to their potential, and, in turn, their employer to provide good products and services.
+But too often, my clients come away with a plan they’re excited about but fail to execute.
+Even when a client lands a good job, I too often wonder if my efforts to package my client yielded a net negative to society: some more deserving person, who couldn’t afford a career coach, didn’t get the job.

 Many people find the meaning of life through relationships.
-While I have a good marriage, I’m not sure the meaning of life, at least for me, fully resides there.
-And my only child, who is an ardent feminist, limits her conversation with me to pleasantries, in large measure because of my views on reverse discrimination and related matters.
-So, I won’t, as so many parents do, find enough of life’s meaning through my family.
+While I have a pretty good marriage, I’m not sure the meaning of life, at least for me, fully resides there.
+And my only child, let me just say, are on mere cordial terms.
+I am unlikely, as so many parents do, to find enough of life’s meaning through my family.

 Many other people find the meaning of life in religious faith.
-But I can’t find meaning in a God that would, for example, allow literally billions of people to die of cancer, an often horrifically painful disease.
-Books like Richard Dawkins' The God Delusion and Christopher Hitchens' God is Not Great provide many additional sound arguments that there is no God worth praying to.
-I'm unalterably convinced.
+But I can’t find meaning in a God that would, for example, allow deadly earthquakes or millions of babies to be born every year with horrifically painful diseases and then die months later leaving bereft parents.

 Is that all there is?
-I'm now 60, with signs of aging starting to creep in (for example, a pot belly is emerging despite continuing to exercise vigorously while eating less) that remind me that the coming decade is likely to be my final substantially productive one.
-I want to live as meaningful life as possible in the time I have left.
+I'll soon turn 63, with signs of aging creeping in that remind me that the coming five years, or if I'm lucky, ten, will probably be my last highly productive years.
+I want to live as meaningful life as possible in the time I have.
 How the hell do I do it?

 Here’s my current thinking, subject to revision.
-It comes down to spending as much time as possible using my best skills (writing and speaking) to make a difference in something I care about that few others do.
+It comes down to spending as much time as possible using my best skills (writing and speaking) to make a difference.

 Home | Articles | Career Coaching | Books | Radio Show | Appearances | About Marty | Blog |Press